joe-antognini/joe-antognini.github.io/_posts/2014-11-25-apples-in-a-spacecraft.md

 This is where Aflvén originally went wrong.
 After this derivation, he concluded that the coplanar solution was the minimum energy solution.
-But the Legendre multiplier technique does not necessarily give us energy minima
---- it only gives us energy _extrema_.
+But the Legendre multiplier technique does not necessarily give us the energy minimum --- it only gives us energy _extrema_.
 In this case the coplanar solution is actually a saddle point, so the solution we have just derived is unstable.
 To do the analysis properly, we would have to introduce another constraint, namely, that the radii of the apples must be between the floor and ceiling of the spacecraft.
-This complicates the analysis, so we omit it here, but we can at least understand how the minimum energy solution comes about without doing this directly because there are two singular solutions in our above derivation: the variational equation can be satisfied if the radius is infinite and the velocity is zero or if the radius is zero and the velocity is infinite.
+This complicates the analysis, so we omit it here, but we can at least understand how the minimum energy solution comes about without doing this directly by noting that there are two singular solutions in our above derivation: the variational equation can be satisfied if the radius is infinite and the velocity is zero or if the radius is zero and the velocity is infinite.
 To minimize the energy we would have that all the particles move to zero radius, but this would violate conservation of angular momentum.
 To keep angular momentum conserved, some fraction of the apples would have to move to infinity.
 In this extreme limit only an infinitesimal number of apples would have to move out to infinity to